-The other is that there is no view option in the main menu.
+The other is that there is no zoom control in the view option in the main menu.

 My eyes are not as good as they used to be.
 So being able to zoom the text a little would make life easier for me.
 However, I overcame this little problem for my eyes by increasing the font size.

 If you like to write on the run, there is no mobile app as yet.
 But it is under development, so it may be available in the near future.

 The pros and cons of LivingWriter

 - Easy drag and drop organization of chapters and elements in the left sidebar.

 - Smart text autocomplete as you type.